Decongestants – OTC Relief for Congestion

 Decongestants work by narrowing blood vessels in the lining of the nose.
 This reduces how much blood flows through the area so that swollen tissue inside the nose shrinks and air can pass through more easily.

-How do I safely take OTC decongestants?
+How can I safely take OTC decongestants?

 Follow these tips to make sure you are taking the right amount of medicine: